-Before Antalya became one of Turkey’s top summer resort towns, it was the ancient city of Attalia, founded during the Hellenistic period, later becoming part of the Roman Empire.
-As such, Antalya’s old town is one of its most important sights harking back to its rich past.
+Before Antalya became arguably the top summer resort town in Turkey, it was the ancient city of Attalia, founded during the Hellenistic period before becoming part of the Roman Empire.
+As such, the old town is a hugely important site in the country where Europe and Asia meet, harking back to a rich past.

 How to get there